Zelmoghazy/Mastering_Embedded_Systems/Unit_3_Embedded_C/README.md

   * When specified, alignment must be an integer constant power of 2.
   * Specifying no alignment argument implies the ideal alignment for the target.

+---

 ### Vector Table (ARM Cortex-M Case Study)

 * The vector table is a section of our flash memory that mostly holds the addresses of various handlers.
     * Starting address of the **reset handler** (Reset handler is the code executed on reset)
     * Starting addresses of all other exceptions and interrupts including the NMI handler, Hard fault handler and so on.

+* The interrupt vector table is called "vector" because it holds addresses (pointers) to interrupt service routines (ISRs).
+	* When an interrupt occurs, the processor uses the interrupt number to vector (direct) to the appropriate ISR via the table.

 <p align="center">
   <img src="Images/STM32MemMap.png"